A small thyroid gland typically indicates reduced thyroid tissue volume, which may be linked to hypothyroidism or other underlying health conditions.

 Understanding the Anatomy and Function of the Thyroid Gland

 The thyroid gland is a butterfly-shaped organ located at the front of your neck, just below the Adam’s apple.
-Despite its modest size—usually about 20 grams in adults—it plays a crucial role in regulating metabolism, energy production, and overall hormonal balance.
+Despite its modest size—often weighing about 10 to 20 grams in adults—it plays a crucial role in regulating metabolism, energy production, and overall hormonal balance.
 The gland produces two primary hormones: thyroxine (T4) and triiodothyronine (T3), which influence how your body uses energy, maintains temperature, and supports growth.
+NCBI Bookshelf’s overview of thyroid gland anatomy describes the thyroid as a butterfly-shaped endocrine gland in the lower front of the neck that helps regulate basal metabolic rate and growth.

-A healthy thyroid gland has a certain volume range that varies with age, sex, and body size.
-When imaging or clinical assessment reveals a smaller-than-average thyroid gland, it raises questions about its functional capacity and potential underlying causes.
+A healthy thyroid gland has a volume range that varies with age, sex, body size, iodine intake, and the method used to measure it.
+When imaging or clinical assessment reveals a smaller-than-expected thyroid gland, it raises questions about its functional capacity and potential underlying causes.

 What Does A Small Thyroid Gland Mean?
 Exploring the Implications